jaak-peterson/autoware_mini_practice/practice_2/README.md

 # Practice 2 - Localizer

-Localizer determines vehicle position and speed.
+The primary task of the localizer is to determine the vehicle's position on the map.
 The position is the result of measurements done by the [GNSS - Global Navigation Satellite System]((https://en.wikipedia.org/wiki/Satellite_navigation)).
 Speed can be determined from consecutive locations (shift in location and difference in the time).
-More sophisticated systems (like Novatel SPAN system, for example [Novatel PwrPak7D](https://novatel.com/products/receivers/enclosures/pwrpak7d)) include also IMU measurements to improve the accuracy of GNSS positioning.
+More sophisticated systems (like Novatel SPAN system, for example [Novatel PwrPak7D](https://novatel.com/products/receivers/enclosures/pwrpak7d)) include also IMU (Inertial Measurement Unit) measurements to improve the accuracy of GNSS positioning.

-In this practice, we will use logged data from the car saved in the rosbag and provided in the `common` package.
+In this practice, we will use logged data from the car saved in the rosbag file and provided in the `common` package.
 The GNSS log is recorded in the `/novatel/oem7/inspva` topic:
-* location is given as latitude and longitude (geographic coordinates in WGS84 system, with [epsg code 4326](https://epsg.io/4326))
+* location is given as latitude and longitude (geographic coordinates in WGS84 system, with [EPSG code 4326](https://epsg.io/4326))
 * velocity has three components (east, north and up).

-The localizer node must take the latitude and longitude and convert them to UTM coordinates for zone 35N (the cartesian coordinate system with Universal Transverse Mercator projection and having the [epsg code of 25835](https://epsg.io/25835)) so that the car can be positioned on the map.
+The localizer node must take the latitude and longitude and convert them to map coordinates, which are in UTM zone 35N (the cartesian coordinate system with Universal Transverse Mercator projection and having the [EPSG code of 25835](https://epsg.io/25835)) so that the car can be positioned on the map.

+EPSG abbreviation originated from the European Petroleum Survey Group in 1985 but has transformed into a public registry of geodetic datums and spatial reference systems.

+GNSS is an absolute positioning method - we get the vehicle coordinates straight from the GNSS measurements.
+In our case, it is not in the correct coordinate system, and our localizer does the coordinate transformation.
+Localizer could also use lidar(s) or camera(s) for localization - then we would have a localizer node that would do a lot of different tasks.
+In the case of lidar, it is very common to have a lidar point cloud map ready, and lidar measurements will be relative to this point cloud map.
+The localizer would then find a location for the lidar so that the existing point cloud map and the lidar measurements (lidar scan) match.
+This is also referred to as relative localization.

 #### Additionally provided:

 ##### in `practice_2`
 * `/nodes/planning/waypoint_saver.py` - node for waypoint saving
 * `/launch/practice_2.launch` - a launch file that should run without errors at the end of the practice using your localizer node and also launch waypoint recording
-* `/rviz/practice_2.rviz` - rviz config file for visualizing the topics
+* `/rviz/practice_2.rviz` - rviz config file for visualizing the topics.
+Rviz is a 3D visualization tool for ROS.
-* `/config/localization.yaml` - some parameter values for localizer
+* `/config/localization.yaml` - some parameter values for localizer.
+Instead of using launch file to set parameter values a file can be loaded where the parameters are listed.

 ##### in `common`
 * `/common/data/bags/ride_14_minimal.bag` - filtered rosbag that contains GNSS log with latitude and longitude data